Be safe online with these Passwords tips

-They still are the simplest and easiest way of everybody to use them straightaway.
+They still are the simplest and easiest way for everybody to use them straight away.
 You don’t need to own a phone to authenticate yourself.
 You are not stuck, if you forget your NFC card at home or if you lose your dongle on the train.
 Also, the two-factor authentication method is becoming very popular and this is a combination of passwords and a device.
 So, we are simply not ready for a world without passwords.

 If that is the case, we might as well learn how to use them properly.
 It’s not that difficult!

 The Risks of Using weak passwords:

 Your passwords are the most common way to prove your identity when you are visiting websites, accessing your email accounts and using your computer/devices.
 So, having weak passwords just make it simple for a malicious person to be able to impersonate you and commit fraud and other crimes, like: